catalyst-fp7/documents/interoperability/interoperability.md

 1. The Catalyst platform would obtain a snippet of HTML including JavaScript requirements and the name of an initialization function.
 2. It would insert the HTML snippet in an appropriate `div` element.
-3. It would call that function with the main endpoint to the catalyst platform.
+3. It would call that function with the main endpoint to the Catalyst platform.
 4. The widget code would use it to obtain the endpoint(s) to the user and message data graphs.
 5. It would then obtain the user and message data through those endpoints.
 6. It would convert the JSON-LD data obtained into another data format that is expected by the visualisation libraries.